oasis-tcs/openc2-ap-pac/ap-pac.md

     -   MUST NOT respond with the 200 status code.
     -   SHOULD respond with the 501 status code.
-    -   SHOULD respond with 'Command not supported' in the status text.
+    -   SHOULD respond with "Command not supported" in the status text.
     -   MAY respond with the 500 status code.

 -   but cannot access the file specified in the file Target:

     -   MUST respond with the 500 status code.
-    -   SHOULD respond with 'Cannot access file' in the status text.
+    -   SHOULD respond with "Cannot access file" in the status text.